 Best Places to Stay In Rincón

 Rincón is best known for its beach, so it goes without saying that the best accommodation options in the area are on the coast.
-Rincón can get a little expensive, but our top three picks are a good balance between comfortable and affordable.
+The town can get a little expensive, but our top three picks are a good balance between comfortable and affordable.

 Best Airbnb in Rincón: Beachfront Retreat

 Another beautiful Airbnb Plus apartment, this beachfront retreat offers laid-back vibes and sunny mornings with unbeatable views of the Caribbean.
-Housed within a gated community, you’ll be kept extra safe.
-As it can sleep up to four people, this is great for young families.
-Most water sports facilities are only a short walk away from the front door.
+The apartment can sleep up to four guests and is housed within a gated community, so you’ll be extra safe.
+You’ll find plenty of water sports facilities just a short walk from the front door.

 Best Guest House in Rincón: Coconut Palms Inn

-There aren’t any hostels in Rincón, but this budget-friendly guest house still offers some great social facilities for backpackers that want to head to the west of the island.
+There aren’t any hostels in Rincón, but this budget-friendly guest house still offers some great social facilities for backpackers traveling to the west of the island.
 There’s a large communal terrace with a barbecue and gorgeous views of the sea.
-It’s also located right on the beachfront, giving you unbeatable access to the best attractions in Rincón.
+It sits right on the beachfront, giving you unbeatable access to the best attractions in Rincón.

 Best Hotel in Rincón: Rincón of the Seas Grand Caribbean

-Another great beachfront option, this three-star hotel is an excellent choice for families on a budget.
-It comes with excellent guest reviews, praising the hotel for the above-and-beyond customer service and mesmerising location.
+This three-star beachfront hotel is an excellent choice for families visiting the Caribbean on a budget.
 There is a bar right next to the pool offering local cocktails and champagne for those that want to splurge a little.
 We also love the beautiful gardens next door.